stripe/stripe-terminal-react-native/README.md

 `PermissionsAndroid.PERMISSIONS.BLUETOOTH_CONNECT` and `PermissionsAndroid.PERMISSIONS.BLUETOOTH_SCAN`

-To do this, add the following check before you initialize the Terminal SDK:
+To do so, add the following check before you initialize the Terminal SDK:

 ```tsx
 useEffect(() => {